HNeukermans/adal-ts/README.md

 npm install adal-ts --save
 ```

+## Access & ID token support
+v0.6.0 adds support for access tokens for use with implicit auth flow against AAD and Office365

 ## adal-ts does 4 things:
  1. login to Azure Active Directory
  2. get the logged in user